Directed by Deran Sarafian

 Xander: Solid call.

 - Non-Indicative Name: "Killed By Death" sounds like it would be a parody episode — but it's played dead seriously.
-The title comes from a song title — and also how the children describe being killed by the Monster of the Week.
+The title comes from a song title — and also how the children describe the Monster of the Week as Death.

 - Not So Invincible After All: The Slayer is brought down by the flu.
 The cause is implied to be partially psychosomatic, due to Buffy's guilt and stress over everything Angelus has done.